nightfury3128/MakeUC2024/README.md

 Content Script
 content.js:

-Scans emails on Gmail and Outlook.
+Scans Gmail and Outlook emails for phishing content.
-Receives messages from popup.js to trigger scanning.
+Receives messages from popup.js to initiate the scan.
-Highlights emails flagged as suspicious by adding a red border and warning text.
+Flags suspicious emails by adding a red border and warning text.
-Example function for highlighting:
+Example function for flagging emails:

 javascript
 Copy code